Fiva-protocol/contracts/README.md

 # FIVA contracts

-This repo contains two main contracts which are the corstone of FIVA protocol.
-These protocols are Master and User smarts contracts.
+This repository contains the two main contracts that are the cornerstone of the FIVA protocol: the Master Contract and the User Order Contract.
+Additionally, the project includes tests for these contracts and scripts.
+The scripts are used for deploying smart contracts and creating Vaults and Pools (AMMs) using the Dedust SDK.

+## How to use

+### Build

+`npx blueprint build` or `yarn blueprint build`

+### Test

+`npx blueprint test` or `yarn blueprint test`

+### Deploy or run another script

+`npx blueprint run` or `yarn blueprint run`

-## FIVA Master Contract
+## Master Contract

-This repository contains the master contract for the FIVA protocol, written in FunC.
+The master contract for the FIVA protocol is written in FunC.
 The contract includes functions and methods to yield tokenization, minting of Principal Tokens (PT) and Yield Tokens (YT) and redeeming them from protocol.
 Each assets will have separate Master Contract for decided maturity, since for yield stripping defined timeline is needed.

 ### Key Features